Merctrans/morons/README.md

 ```
 By adhering to these conventions, you ensure that your Odoo project's code is readable, understandable, and maintainable.

-# Gitflow Convention for MES Project
+# Gitflow Convention for MORONS Project

 1. **Branch Naming:**
    - `main`: Represents the production-ready codebase.